the-intern/Eclectic0136/README.md

 ## Footer

-* The footer contains up to sections that can be specified in the front matter.
+* The footer contains multiple sections that can be specified in the front matter.
 The template has special column arrangement for the sectioning as defined below.
 * There can be modified in the settings as an array in `Site.Params.Footer` with the following options

     * `title` - Title of the section.